SyedAhkam/android-cli/docs/src/introduction.md

 # Introduction

 > ⚠ Still️ in early development.
-Not all commands are implemented yet.
+Bugs may arise.

 Android CLI is a powerful tool that simplifies and streamlines the Native Android development process.